-10. Limitation on liability - The Client and Deloitte agree to the following with respect to Deloitte's liability to the Client:
+- 10. Limitation on liability The Client and Deloitte agree to the following with respect to Deloitte's liability to the Client: - a.

-- a.
 The Client agrees that Deloitte shall not be liable to the Client for any claims, liabilities, or expenses relating to this Agreement and any Services for an aggregate amount in excess of three times the fees paid by the Client to Deloitte in the twelve months preceding the incident giving rise to the claim. - b.
 In no event shall Deloitte be liable for consequential, special, indirect, incidental, punitive or exemplary loss, damage, or expense relating to this Agreement or any Services for any loss of revenue or profit, loss of opportunity, loss of data, or any other commercial or economic loss or failure to realize expected savings. - c.
 In any action, claim, loss or damage arising out of this Agreement and any Services, the Client agrees that Deloitte's liability will be several and not joint and several and the Client may only claim payment from Deloitte of Deloitte's proportionate share of the total liability based on the degree of fault of Deloitte.

 The provisions of this section shall apply to the fullest extent of the law, whether in contract, statute, tort (such as negligence), or otherwise.
 This section shall survive termination or expiry of the Agreement.
-The provisions of this section shall not apply to any liability which by the governing law of the Agreement is unlawful to limit or exclude.
+The provisions of this section and any other limitations of liability contained in this Agreement shall not apply to any liability which by the governing law of the Agreement is unlawful to limit or exclude.
 In furtherance of the foregoing, from time to time, Deloitte may have individual partners and employees performing the Services within the Province of Quebec who are members of the Ordre des comptables professionnels agréés du Québec.
-The limitations outlined above in this Section 10 shall not apply to limit the personal civil liability of members of the Ordre des comptables professionnels agréés du Québec performing professional Services hereunder (and with respect to such members, such limitations shall be deemed not to be included in this Agreement).
+The limitations outlined in this section as well any limitations of liability contained in this Agreement shall not apply to limit the personal civil liability of members of the Ordre des comptables professionnels agréés du Québec performing professional Services hereunder (and with respect to such members, such limitations shall be deemed not to be included in this Agreement).
 For purposes of this section, "Deloitte" shall mean Deloitte LLP and its directors, officers, partners, professional corporations, employees, subsidiaries and affiliates and to the extent providing Services, any Deloitte Entities and all of their partners, principals, members, owners, directors, staff and agents; and in all cases any successor or assignee.
 The Client agrees that any claims that may arise out of this Agreement or any Services will be brought solely against Deloitte as the contracting party and not against any other Deloitte Entities.